franzpisto/franzpisto/content/editor-services.md

 After 3 years and a bunch of websites later, I opened *Stintup.com*.
 It is actually my main website and the one which gives me the possibilities to partecipate at different events where I met many interesting people that shared with me their tips and secrets of this strange world.

-I started to study and improve my skills and month by month I started to see the first results.
-Thanks to a good SEO my blog posts are read every day by more than 1,000 people with a peak of near 2,000 people during some days.
+I started to study and improved my skills and month by month I started to see the first results.
+Thanks to a good SEO my blog posts are read every day by more than 1,500 people with a peak of near 2,000 people during some days.

 I also started to improve the basics of digital marketing, especially regarding:

-* **affiliate marketing**
+* **Affiliate marketing**
-* **content marketing**
+* **Content marketing**
 * **Advertising**

 | WHAT I DO                 |                                                                                                                                                                                                                                                                                                           |